 The mezzanine investor enjoys the advantages of equity investment in the form of high returns and a diverse portfolio.
-In case the borrowing company becomes successful, the mezzanine investor can exercise the equity option and receive the advantages.
+In the case where the borrowing company becomes successful, the mezzanine investor can exercise the equity option and receive the benefits.

 In addition, even in the worst case, the mezzanine investor gets at least the interest payment.
 The interest received for mezzanine financing outperforms the one received against traditional financing.